afonsolage/bevysfactory/README.md

 # Factorying

->Since I'm not english native speaker, as you can tell, I feel no shame in creating new therminology.
+>Since I'm not native english speaker, as you can tell, I feel no shame in creating new therminology.
 >Factorying refers to the factory building mechanic

-Building a factory needs to be one of the strong points of this game, so some elements needs to be exists in order to make building a factory fun and enjoyable:
+Building a factory needs to be one of the strong points of this game, so some elements needs to exists in order to make building a factory fun and enjoyable:
- - __No refound cost__: Destroying a player-owned building must refound 100% of resources, so players won't have any kind of fear while trying new things;
+ - __No refound cost__: Destroying a player-owned building must refound 100% of it's resources, so players won't have any kind of fear while trying new things;
- - __OCD friendly placement__: Most factory players have some degree of OCD and like things placed at right corner, well aligned and with clicking sound when everything fits together, so having tools to help to align things is a must.
+ - __OCD friendly placement__: Most factory players have some degree of OCD and like things placed at right corner, well aligned and with a clicking sound when everything fits together, so having tools to help to align things is a must.
 Those tools must be optional, since also there are the chaotic-organization players;
  - __Clipping is ok__: The game should allow players to do clipping (non-blocking collisions), but alert about the clipping when placing objects;
- - __Belts must show items__: Players must be able to see their items flowing from one place to another, since this gives a great sense of proudness and also helps to mitigate factory problems.
+ - __Visible items flow__: Players must be able to see their items flowing from one place to another, since this gives a great sense of proudness and also helps to mitigate factory problems.
 This may impose some performance problems, but nothing that Bevy + Rust shouldn't handle.
  - __3D Factory__: The game should allow player to build their factories in all 3 dimensions, allowing them to interact with montains, cliffs, hills and many more obstacles.
  - __Optional floor, walls and roofs__: This may seems obvios, but there should be optional floors, walls and roofs.
 The game should give no bonus or penalities in using them, this should be visually appealing only.
+ - __Instant Building__: There won't be any major cooldown or waiting time to create Factory Buildings, since the major limiting point will be the extractors, transporters and belts.

+### Quality
+Another important aspect of the Factory is how it's tied to resource quality, since each factory building will have also a quality indicator, which will determine how fast it works or the storage capacity, for instance.

+The quality indicator should have a higher threshould, so Players won't have to rebuild their factories whenever a new resource now, which a slight better quality is discovered.
+Quality indicator should require significant better resources but offer also significant better bonuses.

-### Extractos
+### Extractors
+Extractors will generate resource when placed on a resource spot.
+This resource spot can be anything, depending on extracted resource and map.

+- __Mining__: Will be able to extract iron, rocks, sulphur and most solid inorganic resources;
+- __Water__: Will pump water from lakes and rivers;;
+- __Farm Plot__: Will act like a farm plot, but automatically havest crops and yield it's resources;
+- __Farm Livestock__: Will act like a farm of livestock, which will yield it's resource automatically;

 ### Transporters
+Mainly moves resources from one node to another.
+Transporters can work on different land types:

+- __Horizontal Belts__: Will move resource horizontally, having at most 45º degree angle, using a conveyor belt;
+- __Vertical Belts__: Will move resource horizontally, having at minimum 45º degree angle, using a conveyor belt;
+- __Pipe Tube__: Will move liquid resources in any direction.
+May require __Pumper__ to enable liquid flow to higher altitudes;

+Other types of transporters may be added in the future.

+### Controllers
+Controls item flow between nodes (storages, transporters, processors and so on).
+The main idea is to give Players some controllers to have a better automation and more intelligent automation.
+Most controllers are optional, but enables more advanced control over the built factory.

+- __Spliter__: Split incoming resources into many outputs;
+- __Merger__: Merge many incoming resources into a single output;
+- __Overflow Gate__: Redirect output to another output whenever there is overflow of resources;
+- __Limiter__: Limits the amount of resources in a output, redirecting to another output when the limit is reached;

+Other types of controllers will be added in the future.

 ### Processors
+Accepts one or more resources as input and produces an output with optional by product.
+Processors are the main point of the factory building, since they enable using the gathered resources and creating resources for others processors or some item, food, equipment or anything to be used by player.

+Processors have mainly four types, in order of complexity:

+- __Single Input Single Output__: SISO, the most basic one and create basic products, like iron ingots or gravel;
+- __Multiple Input Single Output__: MISO, combine multiple inputs to create a single one, like steel ingots or ciment;
+- __Single Input Multiple Output__: SIMO, breakdown the input into multiple outputs, like rock yeilding both sand and gravel;
+- __Multiple Input Multiple Output__: MIMO, create most advanced products, like weapons, rare resources and so on.

 ### Storages
+Containers which will storage raw or processed resources.
+Every storage must have one input and one output, at least, which will allow Players to create buffers around the factory.

 ### Misc
+Additional components like floors, walls, roofs and lights.

 # PvEing